A hostel with great views and atmosphere set in a lively island community.

 - Open all Year

-- Visitor parking and animals, other than Guide Dogs, are not allowed within hostel grounds.
+- Dogs, other than Assistance Dogs, are not allowed within hostel buildings.

-- The hostel is renowned for the peace and tranquillity to be found at its beachside location and its community spirit.
+- The hostel is renowned for the peace and tranquility to be found at its beachside location and its community spirit.

 Inside the hostel

 - Common Room/kitchen: with dining area and coal burning stove.

 - Fully equipped self-catering kitchen with gas rings, microwave oven, crockery, cutlery, tea towels, and hot water.